 Do you need a diamond tester and a Moissanite tester?
 Most people buy only the diamond tester; most people buy the diamond tester "just to start with" and some buy the Moissanite tester.
 Do you really need a Moissanite tester?
 Here are two fascinating facts that might help you make your decision:

 FACT 1.
-Moissanite was first commercially grown ('invented') by man in 1995, so if you are quite certain that you are testing an antique ring (that hasn't been tampered with) then the stones won't be Moissanite.
+Moissanite was first commercially grown ('invented') by man, so if you are quite certain that you are testing an antique ring (that hasn't been tampered with) then the stones won't be Moissanite.
 The origin, as a mineral (Silicon Carbide) found in meteorites, dates back to 1893 but cannot be used as gemstones, quite contrary to the publicity that implies that this is a rare as-good-as-diamond gemstone that comes from outer space.
 Not true.

 FACT 2.
 Moissanite hasn't quite taken off in the way that Cubic Zirconia did, probably because the smallest Moissanite costs several pounds whereas Cubic Zirconia costs a few pennies, so Moissanite isn't that common.
 However, it's main purpose (it seems to me) is to fool antiques dealers, usually with a story about the item of jewellery having been in the family for many years.

 So if you are trawling the fairs and boot sales and are happy that the items you see are genuinely old, you will probably be OK with just a diamond tester, but if you set up shop and advertiser that you buy jewellery you will attract the fraudsters, so make sure you have a Moissanite tester too.